ftp server using python

 Download file in FTP Server using Python.

-Wrapping up here with the above-given codes to upload and download files in FTP Server using Python.
+Wrapping up here with the above-given codes to upload and download files in FTP Server using Python for Python server automation.
 To conclude, the code is running perfectly with the output shared above.